CodingforMegan/15.4-Lab-15---Chapter-15-JungNgSanders/README.md

 ## 🧪 Option 2: Build a B-Tree from Scratch in Java

-- Implement a 2-3-4 node structure with dynamic node splitting: Each node support up to 3 keys and have between 2 and 4 children
+- Create a 2-3-4 Tree node structure
+       - Each node support up to 3 keys
+       - Each node has 1, 2 or 3 children
-- Create a simplified 2-3-4 Tree class with core functionalities and balancing logic
+- Implement a 2-3-4 Tree structure with dynamic node splitting and merging
+       - Dynamic node splitting
+       - Merging & Rotation to maintain balance
--
+       - In Order Traversal logic

 🧾 Grading Rubric – Option 2
 ```
 Category	                               Points